Ana de Alba

-Ana Isabel de Alba (born 1979) is an American attorney who serves as a United States district judge of the United States District Court for the Eastern District of California.
+Ana Isabel de Alba (born 1979) is an American attorney who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+She previously served as a United States district judge of the United States District Court for the Eastern District of California from 2022 to 2023.

 Early life and education

-de Alba was born in Merced and raised in Dos Palos, California.
-She earned a Bachelor of Arts degree from the University of California, Berkeley in 2002 and a Juris Doctor from the UC Berkeley School of Law in 2007.
+de Alba was born in Merced, California.
+She graduated from the University of California, Berkeley in 2002 with a Bachelor of Arts degree with highest honors.
+She then attended the UC Berkeley School of Law, graduating in 2007 with a Juris Doctor.

 Career

 de Alba worked with the ACLU Immigrants' Rights Project in San Francisco, California, in 2007.
 From 2007 to 2013, de Alba was an associate at Lang Richet & Patch in Fresno.
 In 2013, she was promoted to partner, where her practice focused on torts, employment law, and construction law.
 In October 2018, Governor Jerry Brown appointed her as a judge of the Fresno County Superior Court to fill the seat left vacant by the retirement of Judge Dale Ikeda.